gravitational/teleport/rfd/0180-sso-mfa.md

 Note: When using ADFS or JumpCloud as a SAML IdP, Teleport requires password auth by setting `PasswordProtectedTransport` as a minimum `RequestedAuthnContext`.
 This minimum will be skipped when the SAML connector is enabled for MFA only.

+#### SSO MFA device locking

+SSO MFA device locking will be left out of scope.

+Since we do not create a [SSO MFA device](#mfa-device) for each user in the backend, there is no simple way to lock an SSO MFA method for a specific user with the current MFA device locking implementation.

+Additionally it is unclear to me under what circumstance an admin would want to lock a user's SSO MFA device and not their entire SSO user.
+Or in the case of an Auth Connector misconfiguration for MFA update/delete the auth connector.

+Note: The SSO MFA flow has an auth connector check built into both sides of the challenge/response cycle, so a change to the auth connector configuration to disable MFA would act the same as a lock on the SSO MFA device directly.